kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 * Introduce a `PayloadProcessor` resource as a namespace-scoped, policy-attached resource for declaring ordered payload processing steps on HTTP requests and responses.
-* Support **InProcess** processors that use CEL expressions to extract data from request bodies and mutate headers and body fields, enabling body-based routing without external services.
+* Support **InProcess** processors that support a standard set of CEL expressions and functions to extract data from request and response bodies and mutate headers and body fields, enabling body-based routing without external services.
-* Support **ExtProcess** processors that delegate payload processing to external gRPC services referenced via `backendRef`, enabling arbitrary processing logic (security scanning, PII detection, semantic analysis).
 * Provide per-processor **failure modes** (`FailClosed`, `FailOpen`) to enable safe composition of security-critical and optimization processors.
 * Define **ordered, sequential execution** with short-circuit rejection — if